MatthewTingum/edk2-docker/README.md

     - If we're sticking with GNU, couldn't we have used mingw?
     - Presents tons of limitations with what objcopy can do
       - Useful patch submissions for the future, but why not use the tools we have?
-        - I don't feel like getting a letter from my employer, doing 10 cartwheels, washing Richard Stallman's feel, and going on a few side-quests at the moment
   - Trash codebase
     - Many occurences of return values not being checked and other low-hanging fruit
   - Lacks completeness